What Is Acromegaly?

 - swollen and painful joints that limit movement

-- spaces between teeth
+- spaces between the teeth

 - splayed fingers and toes

-- hoarse voice
+- a hoarse, deep voice

-- inability to sleep
+- an inability to sleep

 - muscle weakness